pyeventsourcing/eventsourcing/docs/topics/support.rst

 Professional support
 ====================

-Design and development services are available to help developers and managers with the development and management of their event-sourced applications and systems.
+Professional services are available to help developers and managers with the development and management of event-sourced applications and systems.

-- Development of working applications and systems for production use.
-- Development of sample applications and systems for guidance or demonstration purposes.
+- Address specific concerns with how your event-sourced application or system is built and run.
 - Overall assessment of your existing implementation, with recommendations for improvement.
-- Address specific concerns with how your event-sourced application or system is built and run.
-- Coaching developers in the use of the library.
+- Development of applications and systems for production use.
+- Development of prototype or sample applications.
+- Training and coaching developers.

 Please contact John Bywater via the Slack_ channel for more information about professional support.